AakashRao-dev/cheatsheets-for-developers/README.md

 License:-

 - You can download it & use it anytime you want.
-- You can share it anywhere but add a small a small credit to me.
+- You can share it anywhere but add a small credit to me.
 - Thanks for the support. 💜